opatiny/octanis-internship-workbook/docs/CAD/laser-cutting/laser-cutting.md

 - in the Move tab, press Focus Z
 - set you Origin (preferably user define origin)
 - check cut dimensions (go scale)
-- turn filter compressor on
+- turn filter and compressor on
 - insert key to turn on the laser
 - cut you part
 - remove key
-- turn off compressor
+- turn filter and compressor off
 - turn off chiller
 - turn off computer
 - turn off laser cutter

+## Errors

+### X or Y hard limit error

+- clear the error
+- press home

+### -Z hard limit error

+Once you get this error (because the laser hit the bed or something), the software doesn't allow you to move the bed up or down anymore.
+So, you have move it down.
+To do that, slip your fingers under the front panel of the laser cutter to access the belt.
+Pilling it towards the right should make the bed go down.
+Clear the error.

 ## Links